Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Preliminaries

-Definition \ref{def:Flows} and Theorem \ref{thm:Wellposedness} together inform us that, in the Cauchy-Lipschitz setting, solutions of continuity equations can be explicitly written as the transports of the initial datum along the characteristic curves generated by the velocity field.
-When the latter is less regular, it is still possible to give a rigorous meaning to this intuition by using the concept of \textit{superposition measure}.
-In what follows, we will write $\Sigma_T := C^0([0,T],\R^d)$ for the space of continuous arcs from $[0,T]$ into $\R^d$.
+Definition \ref{def:Flows} and Theorem \ref{thm:Wellposedness} inform us together that, in the Cauchy-Lipschitz setting, solutions of continuity equations can be explicitly written as the transports of the initial datum along the characteristic curves generated by the velocity field.
+When the latter is less regular, it is still possible to give a rigorous meaning to this intuition by leveraging the concept of \textit{superposition measure}.
+In what follows, we denote by $\Sigma_T := C^0([0,T],\R^d)$ the space of continuous arcs from $[0,T]$ into $\R^d$.